siderolabs/talos/website/content/docs/v0.7/Bare Metal Platforms/digital-rebar.md

 ```

 > The loadbalancer is used to distribute the load across multiple controlplane nodes.
-> This isn't covered in detail, because we asume some loadbalancing knowledge before hand.
+> This isn't covered in detail, because we assume some loadbalancing knowledge before hand.
 > If you think this should be added to the docs, please [create a issue](https://github.com/talos-systems/talos/issues).

 At this point, you can modify the generated configs to your liking.